 THE AFGHAN GIRLS ROBOTICS TEAM

-The Afghan Girls Robotics Team evolved out of a DCF STEM program with an enrollment of 7 students in January of 2017.
-The girls made headlines in 2017 after being denied visas to participate in a robotics competition in Washington D.C.
-Eventually, former President Donald Trump intervened and the team was granted entry into the United States for the competition.
+The Afghan Girls Robotics Team evolved out of a DCF STEM program with an enrollment of 7 students in January 2017.
+The girls made headlines in 2017 after being denied visas to participate in a robotics competition in Washington, D.C.
+Eventually, former President Donald Trump intervened, and the team was granted entry into the United States for the competition.
 They went on to win several prestigious international robotics awards.
 Many of the initial members have since graduated and are continuing their studies.
 Successive enrollments have built on their example and demonstrate growing confidence and technical proficiency.
-Recent members have also applied their skills to address immediate needs in Afghanistan, such as developing a low-cost ventilator derived from widely-available used car parts at the height of a regional COVID outbreak.
+Recent members have also applied their skills to address immediate needs in Afghanistan, such as developing a low-cost ventilator derived from widely available used car parts at the height of a regional COVID outbreak.
 The teams have become known internationally as the "Afghan Dreamers."

-• Afghan Dreamers Team won the Asia Game Changer of California 2019
+- 2018 Asia Game Changer of California

 - 2019 Asia Game Changer of California

 - 2019 Safety Award - FIRST Global, Dubai

 - 2021 Judges Award - FIRST Global, Virtual